Cleaning Laboratory Glassware

 - Rinse well with deionized (DI) water.

-- Place glassware on drying paper in the gray bin located in the fume hood and allow to completely dry.
+- Place glassware on drying paper in the gray bin located in the fume hood, and allow to completely dry.

 - Once dry, cover with foil and bake in muffle furnace at 500 °C. Make sure to read the muffle furnace SOP and fill out the sign-in sheet.
+Do not bake laser vials with inserts.

 Cleaning Bacterial Denitrifier Sample Vials